-- o Securing and cultivating the personnel required for efficient, effective promotion of clinical research and trials - The government will secure and cultivate the personnel required for efficient, effective promotion of clinical research and trials.
-Moreover, in doing so, it will seek to secure and expand the educational opportunities related to clinical research and trials that are offered to staff involved in associated duties, including further development of education, training, and e-learning. - i.
-Specialist physicians, etc. who can play a leading role in clinical research and trials - ii.
-Personnel who can carry out or support duties associated with clinical research and trials (clinical research coordinators (CRC), data managers (DM), biostatisticians, project managers, etc.) - o Utilizing personnel in the field of bioinformatics to respond to new needs - Medical data and information is growing exponentially and personnel working in the field of bioinformatics are indispensable to efforts to ensure its effective use, as well as to the future development of R&D in the life sciences.
-As such, the government will nurture personnel working in the field of bioinformatics. - o Promoting exchange and cultivation of personnel well-versed in innovative technologies and evaluation techniques for encouraging the practical application of innovative drugs, medical devices, and regenerative medicine products, etc. - The government will support research that contributes to the establishment of techniques for evaluating the safety and effectiveness of innovative drugs, medical devices, and regenerative medicine products, etc. In addition, it will promote the exchange and cultivation of personnel with a view to encouraging the practical application of innovative drugs, medical devices, and regenerative medicine products, etc. Universities will also cultivate such personnel. - o Cultivating personnel with specialist skills in the specific handling methods required for regenerative medicine products, etc. - The government will promote human resource development, developing training facilities where personnel can learn techniques essential to researchers investigating the clinical application of regenerative medicine, such as cell culture and processing. - 2) Securing and cultivating the specialist personnel required to promote the creation of new industries between industry, academia, and government, and the identification and planning of medical care needs, to the formulation of business plans.
+• Securing and cultivating the personnel required for efficient, effective promotion of clinical research and trials i.
+Specialist physicians, etc. who can play a leading role in clinical research and trials ii.
+Personnel who can carry out or support duties associated with clinical research and trials (clinical research coordinators (CRD), data managers, biostatisticians, project managers, etc.)

+• The government will secure and cultivate the personnel required for efficient, effective promotion of clinical research and trials.
+Moreover, in doing so, it will seek to secure and expand the educational opportunities related to clinical research and trials that are offered to staff involved in associated duties, including further development of education, training, and e-learning.

+• Utilizing personnel in the field of bioinformatics to respond to new needs

+• Medical data and information is growing exponentially and personnel working in the field of bioinformatics are indispensable to efforts to ensure its effective use, as well as to the future development of R&D in the life sciences.
+As such, the government will nurture personnel working in the field of bioinformatics.

+• Promoting exchange and cultivation of personnel well-versed in innovative technologies and evaluation techniques for encouraging the practical application of innovative drugs, medical equipment, and regenerative medical products, etc.

+• The government will support research that contributes to the establishment of techniques for evaluating the safety and effectiveness of innovative drugs, medical equipment, and regenerative medical products, etc. In addition, it will promote the exchange and cultivation of personnel with a view to encouraging the practical application of innovative drugs, medical equipment, and regenerative medical products, etc. Universities will also cultivate such personnel.

+• Cultivating personnel with specialist skills in the specific handling methods required for regenerative medical products, etc.

+• The government will promote human resource development, developing training facilities where personnel can learn techniques essential to researchers investigating the clinical application of regenerative medicine, such as cell culture and processing.
+2) Securing and cultivating the specialist personnel required to promote the creation of new industries

-The government will promote efforts to secure and cultivate specialist personnel, such as innovative personnel who can provide integrated management of everything from the practical application of the drugs, medical devices, etc. and medical technology required to promote the creation of new industries, close collaboration and matching
+The government will promote efforts to secure and cultivate specialist personnel, such as innovative personnel who can provide integrated management of everything from the practical application of the drugs, medical equipment, etc. and medical technology required to promote the creation of new industries, close collaboration and matching between industry, academia, and government, and the identification and planning of medical care needs, to the formulation of business plans.